openbmc/openbmc/poky/documentation/ref-manual/resources.rst

 ============

 The Yocto Project team is happy for people to experiment with the Yocto Project.
-A number of places exist to find help if you run into difficulties or find bugs.
+There is a number of places where you can find help if you run into difficulties or find bugs.
 This presents information about contributing and participating in the Yocto Project.